smhassanerfani/si2022/tauraat/README.md

 Here, instead of selecting one observation to represent the channel in a specific state (e.g., bankfull), the best fitted distribution to the important properties of the channel (discharge, stage and width) are calculated.
 Thus, each site station is represented by the best fitted distribution parameters associated with channel geometry of that site.
-Let’s assume normal distribution is the best fit for both width and discharge of a site station.
-So, two values (i.e., mean and std) represent the width and two others represent discharge.
+Let’s assume normal distribution is the best fit for the whole observations of discharge in a hypothetical site station.
+So, two values (i.e., mean and std) can represent all of those observations for discharge.
+Through this way, all observations of a site can be summarize in one record.

 ### Discharge Distribution